- You Are Here:

 Ammunition • Explosives • Fire Extinguishers • Gas Cylinders • Radioactive Waste • Smoke Detectors • TVs • Refrigerator • Freezer • Water Heater • Stove • Washer • Dryer • Air Conditioner • Dehumidifier • Scrap Metal • Electronics • Microwave

 County Electronics Collection

-The Greater Lebanon Refuse Authority opened an Electronics Recycling Facility for Lebanon County residents and small businesses.
-The facility is located behind the plant bedding and wood mulch loading area.
+The facility has moved to a new location about 1/2 mile down Russell Road from it's original location behind the plant bedding and wood mulch loading area.
 Follow the signs on Russell Road to the entrance of the Electronics Recycling Facility.
+See the below map for further assistance.
 Electronics are FREE to drop off.
 There are NO CHARGES and NO FEES for electronics.
 A GLRA License is NOT required.